We understand how frustrating strike action will be for our students and staff.

 How could industrial action affect research?

-We expect related training courses and workshops to continue as normal, so you should attend unless you are advised otherwise by the relevant department or training provider.
+We would expect related training courses and workshops to continue as normal, so you should attend unless you are advised otherwise by the relevant department or training provider.

 If you are a Graduate Teaching Assistant (GTA), please see the staff Q&A.

-Will teaching and learning go ahead on strike days?
+Would teaching and learning go ahead on strike days?

 Should I attend supervision of projects and dissertations?